rdwatters/ryan-at-confab/content/post/day-2.md

 ### Key Takeaways

+Again, standing room only...and boy did this fill up quick.
 Not a whole lot to say here other than the following:

 * Levar Burton is really inspiring
 * I kind of want to be Levar Burton
+* To say that half the audience was crying in the first 10 minutes would be a conservative estimate
 * Kids need to read more
 * Mothers need to read to their children
 * Adults need to read more